Skip to main content

 Julie Wrinn, conference directory, recently wrote an op-ed in the Lexington Herald-Leader about how this event will be different in the context of the pandemic and the protests.The conference features writing workshops, readings and panel discussions.
 General admission is $25, with options for joining a small-group workshop or meeting with an agent for additional fees.

-The conference will continue to include several signature free events, taking place at 7 o'clock, though each will look a little different this year.
-The
+The conference will continue to include several signature free events, taking place at 7 o'clock, though each will

 By Aimee ImlayMatthew Wentz, and Adrian Ho